RemixVSL/iomemory-vsl/README.md

 cards.
 It comes with no warranty, it may cause DATA LOSS or CORRUPTION.
 Therefore it is NOT meant for production use, just for testing purposes.

+# IOMemory-VSL4
+For the iomemory-vsl4 driver please go to the [iomemory-vsl4](https://github.com/snuf/iomemory-vsl4) repo.

 ## Background
 Driver support for FusionIO cards has been lagging behind kernel releases, effectively making these cards an expensive paperweight when running a distribution like Ubuntu / Arch / Fedora / ProxMox which all supply newer kernels than supported.